w3c/trace-context/spec/21-http_response_header_format.md

 The following are a set of suggestions that tracing systems SHOULD use to increase interoperability.

-- If a component made definitive recording decision - this decision SHOULD be reflected in the `sampled` flag.
+- If a component made a definitive recording decision, this decision SHOULD be reflected in the `sampled` flag.
-- If a component needs to make a recording decision - it SHOULD respect the `sampled` flag value.
+- If a component needs to make a recording decision, it SHOULD respect the `sampled` flag value.
   [Security considerations](#security-considerations) SHOULD be applied to protect from abusive or malicious use of this flag.
 - If a component deferred or delayed the decision and only a subset of telemetry will be recorded, the `sampled` flag from the incoming `traceparent` header should be used if it is available.
 It should be set to `0` as the default option when the trace is initiated by this component.
 - If a component receives a `0` for the `sampled` flag on an incoming request, it may still decide to record a trace.
 In this case it SHOULD return a `sampled` flag `1` on the response so that the caller can update its sampling decision if required.